 Symptoms of these viruses include:

-Although the symptoms of COVID-19 and the flu are similar, different viruses cause them.
 COVID-19 is a new strain of a known virus.
 Understanding of the new virus and the disease it causes continues to evolve.
-It was first detected in China and has now been detected in more than 100 countries, including the United States.
+It was first detected in China and has now been detected in more than 200 countries, including throughout the United States.

 If you are experiencing flu-like symptoms, such as fever, cough or shortness of breath, or you are aware that you may have been exposed to someone with known COVID-19, call your primary care physician before visiting his or her office, an urgent care location or a hospital emergency department.
 Your physician will be able to help you decide what to do.